-As of August, UMTRI already had 3,500 local volunteers, hundreds more than are needed for the testing (Priddle 2012).
-The first 500 vehicles were put on the road in early August and by the end of October, the entire fleet should be in operation (Priddle 2012).
+As of August 2012, UMTRI already had 3,500 local volunteers, hundreds more than are needed for the testing (Priddle 2012).
+The first 500 vehicles were put on the road in early August 2012 and within a few months after the project began, the entire fleet was in operation (Priddle 2012).
 This deployment is significant because it involves the long-term observation of so many vehicles in real-world driving conditions.
-Previous connected vehicles studies have collected data over shorter periods of time, involved fewer vehicles, and used staged scenarios rather than observing normal driving conditions (Fancher 2012).
-The study will analyze system's effectiveness at reducing the crashes and its results will be used to inform regulatory agency decisions concerning connected vehicle technology (Fancher 2012).
+Most of the previous connected vehicle studies had collected data over shorter periods of time, involved fewer vehicles, and used staged scenarios rather than observing normal driving conditions (Fancher 2012).
+The study will analyze the system's effectiveness at reducing crashes and its results will be used to inform regulatory agency decisions concerning connected vehicle technology (Fancher 2012).
+By the end of the project, UMTRI expects to have collected 200 terabytes (TB) of data (Bezzina 2013).
+This data is being delivered to an independent evaluator to support U.S. DOT efforts.